 - For each outgoing message, the sender adds:

 - A DKIM header specifying the DKIM record location in DNS

 - A cryptographic digital “signature” that mathematically encodes the message body and headers using the private key.

 - Using the location in the DKIM header, receivers of a DKIM-signed email:

 - Go to the DNS address specified in the DKIM header to retrieve the public key

 - Decrypt the signature using the public key, which enables them to validate that the message headers and body are unchanged.

-While DKIM is an effective component of a comprehensive anti-spam and anti-phishing solution, on its own it falls short.
-Furthermore, it presents significant management overhead and lacks necessary automation to be effective.
+While DKIM is an effective component of a comprehensive anti-spam and anti-phishing solution, on its own it falls short of being a singular solution.
+Furthermore, it presents significant management overhead to be effective.
 Limitations include:

 DKIM-Signature vs. From Addresses — DKIM tests use the domain name specified in an email’s ‘DKIM Signature’ field, which is hidden from readers, and not the visible ‘From’ address.
 This allows bad actors to use a fake domain in the visible ‘From’ address while using their own hidden, DKIM address to sign the message.

 Private Key Loss — DKIM relies on an authorized sender’s safekeeping of private keys.
 If obtained by a bad actor, private keys can be maliciously used to sign messages and pass DKIM tests.
 DKIM best practices strongly suggest that domain name owners rotate (update) their DKIM keys on a regular basis (Public Key Management).
 This requires significant administrative overhead most companies don’t perform — especially if it involves distributing that key to all the third-party senders who need to be authorized.